anne-moshyedi/Natural_Language_Processing/README.md

 This document provides a brief overview of the project.
 Further documentation can be found in academic paper that will be available soon.

+This code was created for use at SWIFT.

 ## Use Case
 The specific use case that is explored deals with matching a user entry, in this case a bank or company address, against an extensive dictionary that contains all of the possible exact addresses.
 ## Workflow